doramirdor/Nadir/README.md

 Join the conversation and get support in our **[Discord Community](https://discord.gg/nadir)**.
 You can also find examples, documentation, and updates on our **[Website](https://nadir.ai)**.

 ---

-## License

-Nadir is released under the **AGPL License**.
-It is strictly restricted for commercial use unless a specific agreement is obtained.
-Contributions are welcome!
-Open a pull request or reach out via the community channels.

----